Paper 2024/1371

 Abstract

-Privacy-Preserving Machine Learning is one of the most relevant use cases for Secure Multiparty Computation (MPC).
-While private training of large neural networks such as VGG-16 or ResNet-50 on state-of-the-art datasets such as Imagenet is still out of reach, given the performance overhead of MPC, private inference is starting to achieve practical runtimes.
-However, we show that in contrast to plaintext machine learning, the usage of GPU acceleration for both linear and nonlinear neural network layers is actually counterproductive in PPML and leads to performance and scaling penalties.
-This can be observed by slow ReLU performance, high GPU memory requirements, and inefficient batch processing in state-of-the-art PPML frameworks, which hinders them from scaling to multiple images per second inference throughput and more than eight images per batch on ImageNet.
+Privacy-Preserving Machine Learning (PPML) is one of the most relevant use cases for Secure Multiparty Computation (MPC).
+While private training of large neural networks such as VGG-16 or ResNet-50 on state-of-the-art datasets such as ImageNet is still out of reach due to the performance overhead of MPC, GPU-based MPC frameworks are starting to achieve practical runtimes for private inference.
+However, we show that, in contrast to plaintext machine learning, the usage of GPU acceleration for both linear (e.g., convolutions) and nonlinear neural network layers (e.g., ReLU) is counterproductive in PPML.
+While GPUs effectively accelerate linear layers compared to CPU-based MPC implementations, the MPC circuits required to evaluate non-linear layers introduce memory overhead and frequent data movement between the GPU and the CPU to handle network communication.
+This results in slow ReLU performance and high GPU memory requirements in state-of-the-art GPU-based PPML frameworks, hindering them from scaling to multiple images per second inference throughput and batch sizes larger than eight images on ImageNet.
 To overcome these limitations, we propose PIGEON, an open-source framework for Private Inference of Neural Networks.
-PIGEON utilizes a novel ABG programming model that switches between \underline{A}rithmetic vectorization, \underline{B}itslicing, and \underline{G}PU offloading depending on the MPC-specific computation required by each layer.
-Compared to the state-of-the-art PPML framework Piranha, PIGEON achieves two orders of magnitude improvements in ReLU throughput, reduces peak GPU memory utilization by one order of magnitude, and scales better with large batch size.
-This translates to one to two orders of magnitude improvements in throughput for large ImageNet batch sizes (e.g. 192) and more than 70\% saturation of a 25 Gbit/s network.
+PIGEON utilizes a novel ABG programming model that switches between arithmetic vectorization and bitslicing on the CPU for non-linear layers, depending on the MPC-specific computation required, while offloading linear layers to the GPU.
+Compared to the state-of-the-art PPML framework Piranha, PIGEON achieves two orders of magnitude improvements in ReLU throughput, reduces peak GPU memory utilization by one order of magnitude, and scales better with large batch sizes.
+This translates to one to two orders of magnitude improvements in throughput for large ImageNet batch sizes (e.g., 192) and more than 70% saturation of a 25 Gbit/s network.

 Metadata